 You are here

-Celebrate various aspects of the national pastime in the nation’s capital in the lead-up to the 2018 MLB® All-Star Game® presented by Mastercard.
+Celebrate various aspects of the national pastime in the nation’s capital.

 Before or after you attend a Nats game, or if you’re simply exploring the impressive Capitol Riverfront neighborhood, make sure to check out the three statues located outside of the stadium on the approach to the home plate entrance (you do not need a ticket to view).
 The legendary figures presented are all essential to DC’s baseball history: Walter Johnson, Frank Howard and Josh Gibson.
 Gaze at the incredibly detailed statues and read the inscriptions highlighting their accomplishments, which serve as pillars of the sport’s story in the District, pre-Nationals (the current franchise moved to DC from Montreal in 2005).